midnightntwrk/midnight-trusted-setup/WIKI.md

 `challenge19` file is hosted
 [via IPFS](https://trusted-setup.filecoin.io/phase1/).

-An SRS for Groth16 naturally contains the relevant points of an SRS for a KZG-based PLONK.
+An SRS for Groth16 naturally contains the relevant points of an SRS for KZG-based PLONK.
 In particular, we aim for a KZG SRS size of $2^{25}$.
 For this purpose, we extracted: